rdbo/jnihook/README.md

 NOTE: Don't forget to include JNIHook's `include` dir in your project so that you can `#include <jnihook.h>`.

 ## Acknowledgements
+Special thanks to:
-Special thanks to [@Lefraudeur](https://github.com/Lefraudeur) for helping me with information about JVM functionality
+- [@Lefraudeur](https://github.com/Lefraudeur) for helping me with information about JVM functionality throughout jnihook V1 development.
+- [@acuarica](https://github.com/acuarica) for the awesome JNIF library, which i modified to fit jnihook's use case.
+- [@TIMER-err](https://github.com/TIMER-err) for the jvm-runtime-noverify project, which made me realise I could patch flags at runtime cleanly.
+- [@awrped](http://github.com/awrped) for helping to fix Windows and JNIF issues.
+- myself for coming up with the V2 hooking method (c'mon, it was not an easy task)